 Draft Pledge: The Town of Chapel Hill has produced a carbon dioxide inventory for all emissions sources owned and operated by the municipal government.
-That inventory indicates that municipal operations result in the production of between 10,000 and 13,000 metric tons of carbon dioxide per year (the range reflects the uncertainty in this value).
-This is divided as follows: 38% from electricity consumption in buildings; 3% from natural gas consumption in buildings; 15% from power for streetlights; 18% from operation of buses; 14% from operation of municipal service vehicles; and 12% from employee commuting.
+That inventory indicates that municipal operations result in the production of between 11,000 and 13,000 metric tons of carbon dioxide per year (the range reflects the uncertainty in this value).
+This is divided roughly as follows (depending on whether upper bound or lower bound estimates are used: 22 to 25% from electricity consumption in Public Works and Public Housing buildings; 4 to 5% from natural gas consumption in all buildings combined; 15 to 18% from power for exterior lights (including streetlights); 22 to 24% from operation of buses; 16 to 17% from operation of municipal service vehicles; and 15 to 17% from employee commuting.

-Our goal is to reduce these total carbon dioxide emissions from municipal operations by at least 60% by 2050, with a timetable as follows (consistent with the repair and replacement cycle of the town): 10% reduction by 2010; 20% reduction by 2015; 30% reduction by 2020; 45% reduction by 2025; 60% reduction by 2030.
+Our goal is to reduce these total carbon dioxide emissions from municipal operations by at least 60% by 2050, with a timetable as follows (consistent with the repair and replacement cycle of the town): A% reduction by 2010; B% reduction by 2015; C% reduction by 2020; D% reduction by 2030; 60% reduction by 2050.
 The specific strategies to bring about these reductions will be specified in a further submission to CRed in Fall, 2006, but at least initially include making bus service free to riders (to stimulate ridership), improving the entry and exit doors on municipal buildings to raise heating and cooling efficiency, and migrating town buses and service vehicles to biodiesel or other biomass options.